vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 <TabItem value="non-bridge">

-## Overview

-This tutorial will teach you how to set up a local blockchain using PolyBFT.
-The tutorial will use Polygon's `polygon-edge` binary to start multiple nodes on your local machine and create a custom blockchain environment with PolyBFT consensus.

 ## What you'll learn

 - How to set up a local blockchain with the Edge client using PolyBFT consensus.
 - How to start configuring a custom blockchain environment with PolyBFT consensus.

-### Learning outcomes

-By the end of this tutorial, you will be able to:

-- Understand the basic configuration of a local blockchain.
-- Start a local blockchain environment with the Polygon Edge client.
 - Understand the key parameters required for configuring PolyBFT consensus.

 ## Prerequisites